layer-3/clearsync/README.md

     - Using our provided JointCustody
     - Using other HTLC and escrow smart-contracts
     - Using third party custodian
-- Ability to challenge a Margin state to unlock the collateral
+- Ability to challenge a margin state to unlock the collateral
-- Canary test network using DUCKIES for Fees
+- Canary test network using DUCKIES for fees

 ## Usage